g1eb/angular-datetime-inputs/README.md

 This directive is designed to provide easy and intuitive input of moment.js datetime objects.

-Desgined to be as simple as possible to afford intuitive interactions.
+Desgined to be as simple as possible in order to afford intuitive interactions.

 Converted into an angular directive for your convenience :)